V524. It is suspicious that the body of 'Foo_1' function is fully equivalent to the body of 'Foo_2' function.

 {return Xor(b);}

-The last method is often the best since it, first, reduces the amount of code and, second, makes it easier to support.
-You need to edit only one function instead of the both functions.
-This is a sample of real code where the programmer could benefit from calling one function from another:
+The last approach is often the best because it reduces the amount of code and makes it easier to support.
+You need to edit only one function instead of both.

 static void PreSave(void) {